 - Tennis elbow

-Signs of Overuse Injury
+What Are Signs of an Overuse Injury?

-Unlike traumatic injuries such as fractures or cuts, overuse injuries can be difficult to diagnose because the symptoms are subtle.
+Unlike traumatic injuries such as fractures or cuts, overuse injuries can be difficult to diagnose because the symptoms are often subtle.

-Be on the lookout for these signs:
+Watch out for these signs:

 - Limited range of motion

-Preventing Overuse Injuries
+How to Prevent Overuse Injuries

 This may be because some studies show that children develop best when playing a variety of sports before puberty.
 They’re also less likely to lose interest in sports and stop playing.

-Keep your child in the game by applying some of these simple prevention pointers.
+Keep your child in the game by applying some of these simple prevention pointers: